appgate/terraform-provider-appgatesdp/examples/aws/README.md

 # Terraform example to deploy appgate on AWS

-This directory is an example how to deploy AppGate with one controller, and one gateway on AWS using a pre-existing AMI published by appgate on the marketplace.
+This directory is an example how to deploy Appgate with one controller, and one gateway on AWS using a pre-existing AMI published by appgate on the marketplace.

 We need to do this in 2 steps, since the terraform_appgate provider is dependent